Viljandi County: County government

 Viljandi's county government (maavalitsus) had been led by a governor (maavanem), who used to be appointed by the government of Estonia for a term of five years.
 Jüri Ratas's first cabinet decided to abolish the institution, which went into effect in 2018.
 Lembit Kruuse was the final governor to serve the role.

+Nature

+A large part of Viljandi County is covered by the low Sakala Upland (highest point 147 m), only a small part of the upland in the southeast and the southwest extends outside the county borders.
+The parallel name Sakala is also used for the county.

+Viljandi County also includes most of the Võrtsjärv Lowland (in the east) and in the north, a small part of the Central Estonian Plateau extends into the area of Viljandi County.